 Moisture can sit in the insoles of shoes and create a great environment for mold to grow.
 This can happen to many people, especially those working long hours on their feet in hot conditions, like construction workers, zookeepers, or chefs.

-If your shoes are building up moisture through the day, change your socks often.
-Bring a second pair of shoes for the gym, if possible, or alternate wear to give the other pair a chance to dry.
+If your shoes tend to build up moisture throughout the day, make sure to change your socks often.
+Bring a second pair of shoes for the gym, if possible, or alternate between pairs to give the other pair a chance to dry.

-To completely clean mold from your closet and your entire home, you need My Pure Environment.
-We serve the entire San Francisco Bay area.
+To completely and safely clean mold from your closet and your entire home, you need My Pure Environment.
+We remove mold from homes in the entire San Francisco Bay area.
 Learn more about our mold remediation methods today and schedule your appointment when you’re ready to get back to a safe, healthy place.